Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Cast operations, their use and the motivation of the work

 Type conversions are operations where the type of an expression is changed from one type to another.
 There are two types of conversions: implicit and explicit casts.
 In implicit casts, the conversion is done without the developers explicitly specifying the type to which a value needs to be converted.
 Implicit casts are performed automatically by the compiler if there is a viable conversion.
 For example, in C/C++, it is possible to pass a \lstinline*float* as an argument to a method which expects a \lstinline*double* {[}\citeauthor{implicitCastCPP} \citeyear{implicitCastCPP}{]}.
 Implicit conversions, also known as standard conversions {[}\citeauthor{implicitCastSTD} \citeyear{implicitCastSTD}{]}, are generally applied on built-in numerical data types, booleans and some pointer conversions {[}\citeauthor{implicitCastDocumentation} \citeyear{implicitCastDocumentation}{]}.
 The implicit conversions between numerical types are called promotions {[}\citeauthor{implicitCastSTD} \citeyear{implicitCastSTD}{]} and are allowed from smaller size types to larger size types.

-C/C++ also allows explicit conversion using syntactic constructs.{} The syntactic constructs tell the compiler to perform a type conversion where the new type is specified in comparison to implicit conversions.
+C/C++ also allows explicit conversion using syntactic constructs.
+The syntactic constructs tell the compiler to perform a type conversion where the new type is specified in comparison to implicit conversions.
 There are two ways to perform explicit casts, which are presented in \prettyref{fig:syntaxCasting}.
 Here, a variable \lstinline*x* of type \lstinline*double* is converted to an \lstinline*int* type.
 The first is the functional style, where the target type is treated as a method and the variable that will be converted is passed as an argument.
 The other is commonly referred to as the C-style syntax where the use of the variable is qualified by the target type within parenthesis.

-The functional and C-style explicit casts can handle conversions of built-in types such as numeric types.
-However, using those operators on user-defined types, particularly class hierarchies, requires additional language constructs.
-Thus, C++ introduced the following four\emph{ named cast} operators: \lstinline*static_cast*, \lstinline*dynamic_cast*, \lstinline*const_cast* and \lstinline*reinterpret_cast*.
-Out of the four, \lstinline*static_cast*, \lstinline*dynamic_cast* and \lstinline*const_cast* perform additional checks either statically or at runtime to avoid undefined \foreignlanguage{british}{behaviour} resulting from incorrect usage of type casts {[}\citeauthor{explicitCastCPP} \citeyear{explicitCastCPP}{]}. \lstinline*reinterpret_cast* is the most permissive with no checks on the validity of the type conversion.
+The function and C-style explicit casts can handle conversion of built-in types in the compiler such as numeric types.
+However, using those operators on user-defined types, and in particular, class hierarchies, requires additional language constructs, and named cast operators were introduced in C++.
+There are four named cast operators in C++: \lstinline*static_cast*, \lstinline*dynamic_cast*, \lstinline*const_cast* and \lstinline*reinterpret_cast*.
+Out of the four, \lstinline*static_cast*, \lstinline*dynamic_cast* and \lstinline*const_cast* perform additional checks either statically or at runtime to avoid undefined behaviour, because of incorrect usage of type casts {[}\citeauthor{explicitCastCPP} \citeyear{explicitCastCPP}{]}. \lstinline*reinterpret_cast* is the most permissive with no checks on the validity of the type conversion.
 It merely reinterprets the memory holding an object as another type.

-\paragraph*{The \lstinline*static_cast* operator.}
+\paragraph*{The \lstinline*static_cast* operator}